 - BIONICLE was prevented from using certain character names due to threats of legal action from Maori activists, since many of the names were taken from the Maori language.
 Lego managed to avoid getting completely screwed/sued by altering the spelling of the names.

-- The owners of the Legend Of The Five Rings card game were forced to change the art on the card backs...because, apparently, it was too similar to the design of the Olympic rings.
-At least, according to the International Olympic Committee.
+- The owners of the Legend of the Five Rings card game were forced to change the art on the card backs because, according to the International Olympic Committee, it was too similar to the design of the Olympic rings.
 (For a Trading Card Game, changing the card backs is pretty much a death sentence for the value of any cards made pre-change.)

 - In the 1970's, Tactical Studies Rules Inc. narrowly avoided a lawsuit from Chaosium when they tried to incorporate the Cthulhu Mythos into the nascent Dungeons & Dragons.
 Chaosium, who had been sold the right to produce Lovecraft-related board games by copyright holder Arkham House, stipulated that TSR could keep the content if they credited Chaosium's "Call of Cthulhu" series.
 TSR backed down and removed the content instead.

 - A similar situation occurred with Elric material, Chaosium owning the rights and TSR publishing some content.
 It didn't help that Michael Moorcock failed to realize that two different companies were involved and approved TSR's publishing material he had licensed to Chaosium.
 The situation was resolved as with the Cthulhu material.